-For wholesale business, the rating is determined at the borrower level.
+For corporate and institutional banking business, the rating is determined at the borrower level.
 A relationship manager will incorporate any updated or new information/credit assessment into the credit system on an ongoing basis.
-In addition, the relationship manager will also update information about the creditworthiness of the borrower every year from sources such as public financial statements.
+In addition, the relationship manager also updates information about the creditworthiness of the borrower every year from sources such as public financial statements.
 This will determine the updated internal credit rating and PD.